Undergraduate Frequently Asked Questions

 We have compiled a list of some of the most commonly asked questions during campus visits by prospective students and their parents.

 Visit the About the Fulton Schools page to learn about the Fulton Difference, statistics about the Ira A. Fulton Schools of Engineering, and much more.
-For degree-specific information, visit Explore Engineering.
+For degree-specific information, visit our Undergraduate Degree Programs page.

-Will I be taking any freshman classes that explain the different majors in engineering?
+2. Will I be taking any first-year classes that explain the different majors in engineering?

-Please see question 8 above for information regarding dual enrollment courses.
+Please see question #12 for information regarding dual enrollment courses.

 Yes, each major in the Fulton Schools requires 120 credit hours of coursework.
 This means that as long as you take an average of 15 credit hours per semester (an average courseload) you may complete your degree in four years.
 Some students even complete both a bachelor’s and master’s degree in five years with our Accelerated (4+1) Programs.
 View our complete list of degree programs with accelerated options.

-Internships allow engineering students to learn new technical as well as non-technical skills, make contacts in industry and develop ideas for projects and papers in their courses.
+Internships allow our students to learn new technical as well as non-technical skills, make contacts in industry and develop ideas for projects and papers in their courses.
 Undergraduates have the opportunity to participate in summer and academic year internships through several programs.
-The Fulton Schools Career Center hosts engineering career fairs twice a year on the Tempe and Polytechnic campuses for both undergraduate and graduate students.
+The Fulton Schools Career Center hosts career fairs twice a year on the Tempe and Polytechnic campuses for both undergraduate and graduate students.
 Companies from in-state as well as out-of-state attend the career fair in hopes of recruiting students for internships and full time employment.
-Students can RSVP to the event and preview the companies that are attending the career as well as view the company’s description, type of engineering discipline, and type of employment offered.
-Students can also upload their resumes under the “Sun Devil Career Link” to be previewed by perspective employers.
+Students can utilize Handshake to preview the companies that are attending the career as well as view the company’s description, type of engineering or technology discipline, and type of employment offered.
+Students can also network with employers directly through Handshake.
 The Fulton Schools Career Center acts as a personal resource for career development.

-In 2016, 30 percent of Barrett, the Honors College students were in the Fulton Schools of Engineering.
+In fall 2019, 28 percent of Barrett, the Honors College students were in the Fulton Schools of Engineering.
 Barrett, The Honors College students must take a two-semester course, The Human Event, their first two semesters and complete a thesis before they graduate.
 They must also complete a number of honors credits which can be gained through completing extra projects given by professors and taking specific honors courses.
 These extra projects provide a deeper focus into a course’s material and provide valuable experience to the student.
-The honors thesis can be combined with the Fulton Schools capstone project.
 Furthermore, the Barrett residential community contains several floors dedicated solely to Fulton Schools students.
 This allows the Fulton Schools students living in Barrett to maintain their own residential community and experience similar activities as their counterparts living in the Fulton Schools residential halls.

 Selecting a major can be difficult.
 Luckily, during your first two or three semesters as an ASU engineering student, it is still feasible to switch majors and maintain a four year graduation schedule.
 We recommend doing some research into each of the majors while looking for topics or areas that spike your interest leading to a career you would like to devote your life towards.
-Engineering is challenging, but it can also be incredibly satisfying if you have an earnest desire to pursue your targeted degree.
-Here are some valuable resources to help you explore engineering:
+Reviewing the degree videos and major maps listed on our Undergraduate Degree page can assist you in learning about the different degree options available.
+Engineering and technology degrees can be challenging, but they can also be incredibly satisfying if you have an earnest desire to pursue your targeted degree.

-Undergraduate degree programs at the Ira A. Fulton Schools of Engineering immerse students in a range of engineering disciplines as well as relevant interdisciplinary studies.
+Undergraduate degree programs at the Ira A. Fulton Schools of Engineering immerse students in a range of engineering and technology disciplines as well as relevant interdisciplinary studies.
 We provide a stimulating learning and research environment where students are encouraged to achieve academic success through exposure to a diversity of viewpoints and teaching styles.
 Our programs prepare students for successful careers or graduate-level studies, with a focus on innovation and societal impact.
-Some specific aspects of engineering at ASU include:

 This depends on the school from which the dual enrollment credit was received and the course.
-Please check with an ASU advisor (see Fulton Schools Advising) for information on your specific dual enrollment situation.
+You can review the Accelerated Programs to see how some courses are accepted into our degree programs.
+You can also check with a Fulton Schools academic advisor (see Fulton Schools Advising) for information on your specific dual enrollment situation.
 Many times in order for credit to transfer, a transcript will need to be sent from your original school to ASU.

-Our community has grown to approximately 20,275 students (undergraduate and graduate) from all 50 states, Puerto Rico and 121 countries.
-The Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.
+Our community has grown to approximately 30,297 students (undergraduate and graduate) from all 50 states, Washington, D.C., Guam, Puerto Rico, the U.S. Virgin Islands and 156 countries.
+The Fulton Schools have attracted a record number of incoming first year students in each of the last six years.
 We are continually growing both our student body and faculty base.
-Please visit the Fulton Schools Fact Book for current data and statistics about the Ira A. Fulton Schools of Engineering.
+Please visit the Fulton Schools Overview for current data and statistics about the Ira A. Fulton Schools of Engineering.

 The Ira A. Fulton Schools of Engineering offers many merit and need-based scholarships to undergraduate students.
 Scholarships are offered on an annual basis, and are funded by a variety of sources, including private donors, corporations and alumni, with amounts ranging up to $10,000 per academic year.
 You may find more information at: Fulton Schools Scholarships.
 There are other scholarships at ASU with more specific criteria, varying deadlines and application requirements.
 The best way to find any relevant scholarships is to use the ASU Scholarship Search.
 We also encourage all students applying for scholarships to submit a Free Application for Financial Aid, or FAFSA, so they can be considered for financial aid.

-The Ira A. Fulton Schools of Engineering requires all of its first-time freshman students to live on-campus their freshman year.
+The Ira A. Fulton Schools of Engineering expects all of its first year students to live on-campus their first year.
 After that students are free to explore alternate housing arrangements.
 If desired, students can live on-campus for their entire undergraduate career.
 Learn more about Fulton Schools Residential Communities on both the Tempe and Polytechnic campuses.